Bounsic-A-S/Bounsic-dev/README.md

 # Bounsic-dev
-Development repository for a muscial-web-app that uses scrapping as its core.
+Development repository for a musical-web-app that uses scrapping as its core.
 Both back-end and front-end are found here.

 # Bounsic